kozistr/kozistr.github.io/_posts/about.md

 #### _Data Scientist_, **Toss core**, **(2021.12.06 ~ present)**

 - Working as full-time.
-- Developed the CVR model to predict *CPI user.
-- Developed the multi-label text classification model to categorize users' reviews.
+- Developed the multi-label text classification model to categorize users' reviews (NPS).
-  - Boost to analyze the users who give feedback with rich information.
+  - Boost to analyze the feedback with rich information automatically.
-  - Build the RESTful API server to inference the model in real-time on CPU.
+  - Build the RESTful API server to infer the model for the batch job.
+  - Save analysis time and labor a lot.
-- Developed the robust captcha model to predict numeric captchas.
+- Developed the robust captcha model to predict captchas.
-  - light-weighted CNN model for real-time inference (about `~ 1000 TPS` for batch transaction, `80 ~ 100 TPS` for a sample on CPU)
+  - light-weighted CNN model for real-time inference (about `~ 1000 TPS` for a batch transaction, `80 ~ 100 TPS` for a sample on the CPU)
   - Build augmentations which fit in the domain to build a robust model.
-  - Save about **$7,000 / year**
+  - Build the RESTful API server to serve the model in real-time on the CPU.
   - In A/B (online) test, `google vision OCR` vs `New Captcha Model`
     - **Accuracy** : improved **50%p** (`45%` to `95%`)
     - **latency (p95)** : reduced by **80x** (about `1000ms` to `12ms`)
+    - **Revenue** : Save about **$7,000 / year**
-- Developed the model to forecast the transactions' category to purchase next month & few weeks.
+- Developed the model to forecast the transactions' category to purchase next month.
   - Transformer-based architecture with the transactions & user demographic.
-  - Calibration-aware training.
+  - Build an efficient pipeline to train the large tabular data (500GB ~).
   - In A/B (online) test, `previous ML model` vs `AdsClassifier` (statistically significant `p-value < 0.05`)
     - **Conversion** : soon!
     - **CTR** : soon!
 - Developed the CSS model for BNPL (CSS model)
   - EDA to find the useful features correlated with the overdue user.
   - Build the robustness CV & ensemble strategy in an aspect of the on/offline performance.
+  - Achieved targeted default rate, 1%.
 - Developed the card category classification model.
   - Transformer-based architecture, about `900 TPS` on a single GPU.
   - Handle noisy-text (transaction) & label, class-imbalanced problem.
+  - Help to boost the accuracy of the ads category, which increases the revenue in a roundabout way.
-- Contributed to the team culture (e.g. collaboration tools, style-guides, etc).
+- Contributed to the team culture (e.g. collaboration tools, style guides, etc).

 #### _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ 2021.12.03)**